seanjonesm/thejournal_bdd_tests/README.md

 - Load the business section
 - Verify that the top three business articles load and author name is populated

-**features\steps\step_definitions.py:** This is where the Gherkin test cases are linked with the underlying python code.
+**features\steps\step_definitions.py:** This is where the Gherkin test cases are translated to python code.
 All the required Given/When/Then scenarios are defined here.
 Definitions are parameterized where possible which will allow code reuse as the number of test cases grow. e.g. select a parameter driven category from navigation bar, test the top N articles on the page.

 **features\environment.py:** Behave looks for this file during runtime and is used for setting up and tearing down the test environment.
 Here it's used for defining the web driver object and launching/closing the web browser.